-Moving on to the Ge results in figure~\ref{fig:projection_all_codes_Ge}, we see that the light mediator limit looks very similar to the various Si curves in figure~\ref{fig:projection_all_codes_Si}, and much of the same analysis applies here.
+Moving on to the Ge results in Fig.~\ref{fig:projection_all_codes_Ge}, we see that the light mediator limit looks very similar to the various Si curves in Fig.~\ref{fig:projection_all_codes_Si}, and much of the same analysis applies here.
 There is a new feature in the projected reach for a heavy mediator model, where an enhancement of the reach to lower cross sections is seen for the \textsc{EXCEED-DM}, \textsc{QCDark1}, and \textsc{QCDark2} codes.
-This enhanced sensitivity is due to the onset of excitations from the $3d$ orbitals starting at $\omega = 26$ eV, which can be seen in the band structure shown in appendix~\ref{sec:all_materials_details} (see figure~\ref{fig:bands_all_materials}).
-The $3d$ orbitals cause an increase in the rate of high-$Q$ events in the electron recoil spectrum shown in the right plot of figure~\ref{fig:recoil_spectrum_codes}.
-The importance of the $3d$ orbitals for DM-electron scattering in Ge was first pointed out in~\cite{Lee:2015qva}, which used a semi-analytic model to include these states. \textsc{QCDark1} and \textsc{QCDark2} both use an all-electron basis, which, by definition, includes the $3d$ orbitals as possible initial states $i$ in the calculation of the dielectric function in eq.~(\ref{eq:RPA}). \textsc{EXCEED-DM} uses the projector augmented wave (PAW) method to split up the calculation of core and valence electronic states, using all-electron reconstruction to correctly model the $3d$ orbitals. \textsc{DarkELF} also uses DFT states calculated via the PAW method, however the $3d$ states are included only in the pseudopotential core and do not contribute to the scattering rate.
+This enhanced sensitivity is due to the onset of excitations from the $3d$ orbitals starting at $\omega = 26$ eV, which can be seen in the band structure shown in Appendix~\ref{sec:all_materials_details} (see Fig.~\ref{fig:bands_all_materials}).
+The $3d$ orbitals cause an increase in the rate of high-$Q$ events in the electron recoil spectrum shown in the right plot of Fig.~\ref{fig:recoil_spectrum_codes}.
+The importance of the $3d$ orbitals for DM-electron scattering in Ge was first pointed out in~\cite{Lee:2015qva}, which used a semianalytic model to include these states. \textsc{QCDark1} and \textsc{QCDark2} both use an all-electron basis, which, by definition, includes the $3d$ orbitals as possible initial states $i$ in the calculation of the dielectric function in Eq.~(\ref{eq:RPA}). \textsc{EXCEED-DM} uses the projector augmented wave (PAW) method to split up the calculation of core and valence electronic states, using all-electron reconstruction to correctly model the $3d$ orbitals. \textsc{DarkELF} also uses DFT states calculated via the PAW method, however the $3d$ states are included only in the pseudopotential core and do not contribute to the scattering rate. \textsc{QEDark} does model the $3d$ orbitals separately from the pseudopotential, but the high-momentum modes that dominate the scattering rate are not captured due to the plane-wave basis set.
 This example of Ge particularly exemplifies how important the choice of DFT method is for capturing the relevant responses that contribute to the scattering rate.